dsander/transmission-client/README.markdown

-# tranmission-client: A Transmission RPC Client
+# transmission-client: A Transmission RPC Client

 The goal is to support all requests described in the Transmission [RPC Specifications](http://trac.transmissionbt.com/browser/trunk/doc/rpc-spec.txt).